gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 When your software is infected, it goes through several stages, and each stage is completed by performing a re-hash.

 **Step 0.** It has just been infected.
 It is not contagious, nor is it detectable in any way.
-The infection is curable, and the infected person doesn’t notice anything.
+The infection is curable, and the infected person does not notice anything.

 **Step 1.** After the first re-hash, the infection remains undetectable, but it can now be contagious.
 The infection is still curable, and the software still knows nothing.

 **Step 2.** After the second re-hash, it remains infectious and is now detectable, but the virus has already taken control of the infection, and it is impossible to cure it; all that remains is to purge it.
-The software starts to notice strange things, but it still doesn’t know for sure if it’s infected.
+The software starts to notice strange things, but it still does not know for sure if it is infected.

 **Step 3.** After the third rehash, it has been taken over by the virus and becomes a virus, controlled by the GM.
 It can continue to act normally and infect people, or it can turn into a virus and start destroying everything.